igayy/Nestcoin/doc/README.md

-Pigycoin Core
+Nestcoin Core
 =============

 Setup
 ---------------------
-Pigycoin Core is the original Pigycoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Pigycoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Nestcoin Core is the original Nestcoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Nestcoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Pigycoin Core, visit [pigycoin.org](https://pigycoin.org).
+To download Nestcoin Core, visit [nestcoin.org](https://nestcoin.org).

 Running
 ---------------------
-The following are some helpful notes on how to run Pigycoin Core on your native platform.
+The following are some helpful notes on how to run Nestcoin Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/pigycoin-qt` (GUI) or
+- `bin/nestcoin-qt` (GUI) or
-- `bin/pigycoind` (headless)
+- `bin/nestcoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run pigycoin-qt.exe.
+Unpack the files into a directory, and then run nestcoin-qt.exe.

 ### macOS

-Drag Pigycoin Core to your applications folder, and then run Pigycoin Core.
+Drag Nestcoin Core to your applications folder, and then run Nestcoin Core.

 ### Need Help?

-* See the documentation at the [Pigycoin Wiki](https://pigycoin.info/) for help and more information.
+* See the documentation at the [Nestcoin Wiki](https://nestcoin.info/) for help and more information.
-* Ask for help on [#pigycoin](http://webchat.freenode.net?channels=pigycoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=pigycoin).
+* Ask for help on [#nestcoin](http://webchat.freenode.net?channels=nestcoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=nestcoin).
-* Ask for help on the [PigycoinTalk](https://pigycointalk.io/) forums.
+* Ask for help on the [NestcoinTalk](https://nestcointalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Pigycoin Core on your native platform.
+The following are developer notes on how to build Nestcoin Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)